 There are two other things that make tier and volume pricing strategy attractive to subscription businesses.

-- Most contracts include the caveat that if your customer goes over the tier they are in, they are bumped up automatically.
+- Most contracts include the caveat that if your customer goes over their selected tier, they are bumped up to the next tier automatically.
 Which means the upsell takes care of itself.
 Of course, it’s a good idea to let your customers know their next bill is going to be higher to avoid angry calls to your support lines.
+But properly managed, this is a great way to grow your revenue.

 - Perceived value is an intrinsic part of human nature.
 Many people will buy the tier higher than the one they actually need because it’s perceived to be a better deal.

-If you using or are thinking of implementing a tiered and volume based pricing strategy, it’s very important that you do a market analysis where your goal is to adequately address each segment.
+If you use or are thinking of implementing a tiered and volume based pricing strategy, it’s very important that you do a market analysis where your goal is to adequately address each segment.

 You’ll see much better results than if you just pull your prices out of the air.